ibm-cloud-architecture/governed-ml-ops/README.md

 7.b.
 Configure Models in Production Environment:

    - 7.b.1.
 In this sub-step, we create WML Model Wrapper Function in Production Environment.
-      - Instructions are provided in the notebook: [WML Model Wrapper Function](./Model_Deployment_Monitoring_Configuration_Production/Create%20Wrapper%20Function%20Instructions%20(WML).ipynb)
+      - Instructions are provided in the notebook : [WML Model Wrapper Function](./Model_Deployment_Monitoring_Configuration_Production/Create%20Wrapper%20Function%20Instructions%20(WML).ipynb)

    - 7.b.2.
 In this sub-step, we configure model for monitoring in production.